She's a

 oops, poetry not pastry,

-can't find the damned mind eraser,
+can't find the damned mind

 to clear the crusty particles away.